 Please note that the participants’ stipend or salary must be provided from the CTSA Program Hub award as no new additional funds for salary or stipend are provided with this externship.
 A letter of commitment from the PI of the CTSA Program hub must accompany an application ensuring the participants’ stipend/salary will be provided for the term of the externship (see Application Procedure).

 Selected participants are required to:

 - Agree to and sign a non-disclosure agreement with Eli Lilly.

-- Attend an orientation session at Eli Lilly at the beginning of their experience.
+- To attend an orientation session at Eli Lilly at the beginning of their experience.

 - Showcase their work at the end of the externship at a research symposium at Eli Lilly.

-- Discuss your interests with your CTSA Program hub PI.
+- Discuss your interests with your CTSA Program hub PI and your mentor.